Skip to main content

 For more information about Recommended Printers and Labels, click here

-Step 1: Selecting the Items
+Step 1: Select the Items

-1. Log into Goodshuffle Pro.
+1. Log into your Goodshuffle Pro account.

-2. Navigate to the Inventory tab.
+2. Navigate to the “Inventory” tab.

 4. Select the item(s) you want to print barcodes for.

-5. Click on the icon in the yellow banner and choose Print Barcode.
+5. Click the yellow banner icon and select “Print Barcode”.

 Step 2: Choose your preferred Printer

 1. Choose your preferred printer (Goodshuffle Pro supports any standard printers).
-You can also choose the Label Writer Printer if you have a Zebra ZD411
+You can also choose the Label Writer Printer if you have a Zebra ZD411.

 2. Click continue

-Step 3: Choose your Barcode Quantity
+Step 3: Set Barcode Quantity

 Step 4: Apply Barcodes to Inventory